operand/agency/docs/README.md

 When using AMQP, you have many options for connectivity that may affect your experience.
-By default, the `AMQPSpace` class will read the following environment variables (listed with their defaults) and will otherwise use default settings.
+By default, the `AMQPSpace` class will read the following environment variables and will otherwise use default settings.

 ```sh
 AMQP_HOST